NAR’s Pending Home Sales Index Projects A Strong 2014 Housing Market, Rising Prices For Buyers

 The Existing Home Sales report measures closed home sales.
 It's widely-used housing market metric.
 Based on recent Pending Home Sales Index data, then, we can expect Existing Home Sales to retreat into 2014.

-According to the National Association of REALTORS®, the October Pending Home Sales Index rose slipped 0.6 percent from September to fall to 102.1, marking the fifth straight month of decline for the index.
+According to the National Association of REALTORS®, the November Pending Home Sales Index rose 0.2 percent from the month prior to reach 101.7.

 Expect Fewer Home Sales, Higher Home Prices

-The Pending Home Sales Index is down for the fifth straight month.
-It's no surprise, then, that the highly-correlated Existing Home Sales report has shown fewer home resales in every month since August.
+The Pending Home Sales Index rose this past October after falling for five straight months.
+It's no surprise, then, that the highly-correlated Existing Home Sales report has shown fewer home resales lately, too.

 The good news for today's home buyers is that there are a bevy of low- and no-downpayment mortgage programs to complement the existing 20% down programs via Fannie Mae and Freddie Mac.